cfengine/documentation/reference/promise-types/measurements.markdown

 **Description**: Regular expression for matching line location

-The expression is anchored, meaning it must match a whole line, and not a fragment within a line.
+The expression is [anchored][anchored], meaning it must match a whole line, and not a fragment within a line.

 This attribute is mutually exclusive of `select_line_number`.